 You are Halfway There

 In the same bowl add the salt and pepper for taste and the best ingredients come next.
 Add the 1 cup of shredded Monterey Jack cheese, can of diced chilies, 3/4 cup of frozen corn and the 1/2 cup of salsa.
-A can of green chilies with tomatoes would do well of you do not have canned chilies or salsa in your pantry.
-Finally stir all the ingredients until mixed well and pour into greased baking dish.
+A can of green chilies with tomatoes or Rotel would do well of you do not have canned chilies or salsa in your pantry.
+Finally, stir all the ingredients until mixed well and pour into greased baking dish.
 Garnish with green onion tops if desired.
-Then place on middle rack in oven and bake for 45 minutes or until knife inserted in the center is clean.
+Then place on middle rack in the oven and bake for 45 minutes or until knife inserted in the center is clean.
 Cool for 10 minutes before serving.
 Slice and enjoy!

 The Quiche serves about 6-8 people depending on how large you make the slices.
-Slicing into six piece will give you larger servings, perfect size for dinner.
+Slicing into six pieces will give you larger servings, perfect size for dinner.
 I prefer it this way.
 Possibly serve the Quiche with a salad, crusty french bread or chips and salsa.
 Have a Fiesta!
 It does not have to be served during Cinco de Mayo either.
 Make it anytime, try it for breakfast or a brunch.
 Our youngest son who normally is picky because of his special needs devours it.
 Since the pieces are shaped like pizza, why not call it pizza?
 It is definitely a winner for being kid friendly.

 Crustless Quiche with Green Chilies and Corn